Shinto Elite Katana Review

 The Ito is cotton, very nice finely woven cotton, very tight.
 All of the Koshirae are tightly placed and there's absolutely no "play" in any of the fittings.

 Moving up to the Seppa and Habaki, both are brass.
-Nothing too fancy, there were some bits of lint of something on the seppa but I just scratched them off no problem.
+Nothing too fancy, there were some bits of lint of something on the seppa but I just flicked them off no problem.
 The Habaki has a scratched design on it shown below, overall perfectly fine, perfectly tight.

 And finally, the blade.
 Goodness, I was very pleased and very surprised at how the blade is designed, I wasn't expecting it but it's a very wide and very thin blade.
 And yet despite it's wide shape, the balance and control you have with this blade is incredible to say the least.